ian-whitestone/toronto-apartment-finder/README.md

 The tool is ideal for people who are looking to find a rental with more than 1 person, since the same listings can be conveniently viewed by all people in Slack, and favourited listings can be tracked.

-The project was inspired by the work of [Vik Paruchuri](https://github.com/VikParuchuri/apartment-finder).
-Please visit his repo for setup instructions and the original work.
+The project was inspired and based off the work of [Vik Paruchuri](https://github.com/VikParuchuri/apartment-finder).
+Please visit his repo for the original work.

 ## Overview